CamIce2002/TheMrNewVegas.github.io/docs/7capcom/2-Install.md

 ### 5.)
 Set your modlist installation location to wherever your would like it (IE: C:/Modlists/Capitol Commonwealth) & it will automatically create the downloads directory for you.
 Press the play button when you are done and installation will begin

 ### 6.)
-You can now select “Capitol Commonwealth” from the right hand dropdown and press play
+You can now select “Capital Commonwealth” from the right hand dropdown and press play